motozero/my-stripe-bookstore/README.md

 ```
 NODE_PORT=8080
 REACT_APP_WEB_SERVER_URL=http://localhost:${NODE_PORT}
-REACT_APP_PUBLISHABLE_KEY=pk_test_insert_your_own_stripe_api_publishable_key_here...
+REACT_APP_PUBLISHABLE_KEY=pk_test_goes_here
 ```
 B. In the root of your `server` directory create a `.env` file and add the following (updating the `SECRET_KEY` with your own):
 ```
 NODE_PORT=8080
 WEB_APP_URL=http://localhost:3000
 GOOGLE_APPLICATION_CREDENTIALS="./service-account.json"
-SECRET_KEY="sk_test_insert_your_own_stripe_api_secret_key_here..."
+SECRET_KEY="sk_test_goes_here"
 ```
-3. From the command line, in your `server` directory run `npm install` to install dependencies then `npm start` to start the server.
-You should see <a href="https://bit.ly/36KeUTY">this</a>.
-4. From the command line, in your `client` directory run `npm install` to install dependencies then `npm start` to start the client.
-You should see <a href="https://bit.ly/3kDjbk0">this</a>.

-5. From Firebase.com create a Firebase application and connect a Firestore Database and Authentication service.

-6. From within your Project, go to Project Settings to find the Firebase JSON object you'll need to include in client/src/firebase/index.js and you'll be able to create a JSON file with your Firebase Private Key that you'll need to add to your `server` root directory.
+3. From Firebase.com create a project and an app and connect a Firestore NoSQL Database and an Authentication service.
+From within your Firebase Project, go to Project Settings to find the Firebase JSON object you'll need to include in client/src/firebase/index.js.
+Next create a JSON file with your Firebase Private Key, rename it to `service-account.json` and add it to your `server` root directory.

-### To set up and run a remote version of the app (like on AWS, Digital Ocean, etc. on a public facing hostname of your choice) follow these additional steps.

-7. In your server's `.env` file update the value of `WEB_APP_URL` to point to your <i><b>web server's</b></i> hostname.
-For reference mine is set to https://books.motochristo.com.
-Note, this will work over http but it's recommended to run it over https for security purposes.

-8. In your client's `.env` file update the value of `REACT_APP_WEB_SERVER_URL` to point to your <i><b>node server's</b></i> hostname.
-For reference mine is set to https://node.motochristo.com.

-9. Update the server configuration to map requests for port 8080 to the domain running node.
-If needed, learn more <a href="https://www.twilio.com/blog/react-app-with-node-js-server-proxy">here</a>.

-10. Follow Steps 3 and 4 from above to install the server and client dependencies and then start the server.
+4. From the `server` directory run `npm start` to start the node server and then from the `client` directory run `npm start` to start the app server.

-From here you should have a fully functional, responsive ecommerce web app running on a remote server.
+From here you should have a fully functional, responsive ecommerce web app running on a local server.

 # FAQ